LasticXYZ/DAtokenPriceSim/README.md

 ## To be completed

  - [ ] Model the exact curve mechanics of minting the `DALastic` token
- - [ ] Model the exact curve mechanics of minting the `DALastic` token
+ - [ ] Model the exact mechanics of minting the `DAtokenproof`
+ - [ ] Model multiple people coming in mintining at different durations